 He felt that sex toys could fall within the scope of the deprave and corrupt test of the 1959 Obscene Publications Act.

 Thatcher asked Brittan to prepare a new test, which could set a new bar for what could be considered to offend good taste or public decency.
 But Brittan felt that taste was too imprecise a concept for the courts to be able to arbitrate on and the plan

-police reiterated by a similarly named character in one Lord Horror story, events that in April 1993 led to Britton's imprisonment.
-The criticisms of and objections to publications such as Lord Horror congeal around the question of whether depicting and
+of police reiterated by a similarly named character in one Lord Horror story, events that in April 1993 led to Britton's imprisonment.
+The criticisms of and objections to publications such as Lord Horror congeal around the question of whether